drbartling/struct-writer/README.md

 ```

-An example is geiven in the examples folder:
+An example is given in the examples folder:
 ```bash
 struct-writer --input-definition examples/structures.toml --output-file examples/output/structures.h
 ```